braice/MuMuDVB/doc/README.txt

 A detailled, documented example configuration file can be found in `doc/configuration_examples/autoconf1.conf`

 [NOTE]
 Simple autoconfiguration can fail finding the good pids if a PMT pid is shared within multiples channels.
-In this case you have to add the `ts_id` option to the channel to specify the transport stream id, also known as service id.
+In this case you have to add the `service_id` option to the channel to specify the service id.

 [[sap]]
 SAP announces